‘The Bachelorette’ Spoilers: Hannah Brown Sneak Peek Teases Juicy Confrontation On The Way

 The new sneak peek also contains a fair amount of footage of contestant Luke Parker, one of the bachelors who had the opportunity to meet Hannah the night she was announced as The Bachelorette.
 Spoilers suggest he’s one to keep an eye on, but the editing of this new clip seems to be engineered such that fans may think he’ll be at the center of a fair amount of drama.

 There will be physical battles, tears, and an ambulance called at one point this season, and fans who follow Bachelorette spoilers know that filming hasn’t even finished yet.
-The promo teases that the drama never lets up and fans cannot wait to get started.
+The promo teases that the drama never lets up, and fans cannot wait to get started.

 So far, the available Bachelorette spoilers haven’t pinpointed whether Hannah Brown has found love or not, but it sounds as if she’s headed in that direction.
-Based on this latest preview, it looks like it’ll be quite an entertaining season and everybody can get started when the premiere airs on Monday, May 13.
+Based on this latest preview, it looks like it’ll be quite an entertaining season.
+Everybody can get in on the action when the premiere airs on Monday, May 13.